stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Cloudflare is a centralized MITM-type service which does not only have privacy issues, but by nature is also detrimental to a free & open internet.
+Therefor it doesn't fit Linux IMO." ([stp_kitt](https://twitter.com/STP_KITT/status/1293299843037892610))

+"Well, that is nearly exactly what happened to me and why I began this crusade against the BS policies of Cloudflare and lack of stewardship.
+They did not help me at all.
+Dozens of rogue sites stayed online scamming consumers after multiple abuse reports." ([phyzonloop](https://twitter.com/phyzonloop/status/1296281227687854084))

+"Wouldn't be surprised if they gave you an exemption to having to fill out those CAPTCHA forms.
+This goes back way before Cloudflare even went public." ([dxgl_org](https://twitter.com/dxgl_org/status/1297323884014981137))

+"i can't even access that site it gives me a cloudflare error orz. there was actually an entire twitter post with a proper translation for yurushii's interview going around at one point, i'll see if i can find the actual thread again" ([yowainee](https://twitter.com/yowainee/status/1297600254326513665))

+"Very odd, sorry I can't be of more help - it must be an error on Cloudflare's side." ([snappyhost](https://twitter.com/SnappyHost/status/1297258101184364546))

+"Yipe...getting Cloudflare error 1016 when attempting to access Hopin." ([ccritt93](https://twitter.com/CCritt93/status/1296808860481654785))

+"FYI.
+Cloudflare is throwing an "Error 1016, Origin DNS Error" for your site." ([thevakman](https://twitter.com/TheVakman/status/1296769235298013185))

 "I'm not sure what is going on but it seems like every site that i visit that uses your services keeps forcing a 'are you human' check.
 That makes me close the tab and not even bother.
 Is it a browser setting causing this ? or are all cloudflare this paranoid?" ([csgeek](https://twitter.com/csgeek/status/1295141878942167040))

 "I keep answering 's CAPTCHA and it just asks me all over again.
 This is a scam.
 Do let bully you into using the CAPTCHA tool.
 This is soooo frustrating." ([muni_encinitas](https://twitter.com/muni_encinitas/status/1294452859522576386))